magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39384-unable-to-save-custom-customer-attribute-for-company-user.md

 <ins>Steps to reproduce</ins>:

 1. Go to **Stores** > Settings > **Configuration** > **B2B Features** and set the **Enable Company** to Yes.
-1. Create a custom customer attribute.
+1. Create a custom customer attribute:
-    * Values Required: Yes (optional, enabled so the validation error is displayed).
+    * Values Required: Yes (optional, enable it so the validation error is displayed).
     * Show on Storefront: Yes.
     * Forms to Use In: All available in the list.
 1. Create a Company and log in as the company admin.